 POLDER – a high level description

-This case is used to highlight typical points in the tutorial.
-This section describes it at a high level without further details (for the same reason the descriptors and SIP constraints are not provided).
+The POLDER data example is used to highlight typical points being described in the tutorial.
+This subsection presents a high level description of the POLDER data without further details ( as this amount of understanding should be sufficient for the readers’ understanding of the examples.